ChickenProp/chickenprop.github.com/drafts/haskenthetical.md

 This is all typechecked, so that you get a compilation error if you try to multiply a string by a float or whatever.

-You can add explicit type declarations to expressions, or to parts of patterns or to the variables in `let` or `letrec` bindings.[^no-lambda] A type declaration looks like `(: expr type)` and a type is either a bare name for a type constructor, or a `$name` for a type variable, or a type application like e.g. `(Maybe $a)` or `(-> Float String)`.
+You can add explicit type declarations to expressions, or to parts of patterns or to the variables in `let` or `letrec` bindings.[^no-lambda] A type declaration looks like `(: expr type)` and a type is either a bare name for a type constructor, or a `$name` for a type variable, or a type application like e.g. `Maybe $a` or `-> (Maybe Float) String`.
 The root of a type application has to be a constructor, not a variable.

 [^no-lambda]: While writing this I realized that while you can attach them to `λ` params as well, those currently aren't typechecked at all.